Galaxy Watch 4: 48 hours with Samsung's new smartwatch

 Trying the latest Galaxy Watch 4, unveiled earlier this week at Samsung's August Unpacked event, feels like a peek at where Android watches are heading.
 The Samsung watch is the first with Google's newest version of its Wear OS, and it's a partnership between two companies that don't normally align.

-It's early days for where this Galaxy Watch 4, and Google's Wear OS platform, are heading and the watch doesn't even become available until Aug.
+It's early days yet when it comes to seeing where this Galaxy Watch 4 and Google's Wear OS platform are heading, and the watch doesn't even become available until Aug.
 27. (The Galaxy Z Fold 3 and Galaxy Z Flip 3, unveiled alongside Samsung's new smartwatch, also arrive Aug.
 27, but you can preorder them now.)
-But here are some early things I'm already figuring out from a couple of days with both models.
+But here are some things I'm already figuring out from a couple of days with both models.
 Keep in mind that my thoughts here may change as new software or app updates possibly roll in, and as these health features spend a longer period of time collecting data on my wrist.

 Watch 4 and Watch 4 Classic are basically the same, except for that physical bezel

 The two watch models feel pretty interchangeable, which means you should probably get the model you like the looks of most.
-Or, the most affordable one: I prefer the sleeker Watch 4, which starts at $250 (£249, Australian prices TBD).
-The Classic starts at $350 (£349), and does have a stainless steel body instead of aluminum, but it's that physically spinning bezel that's different.
+Or the most affordable one: I prefer the sleeker Watch 4, which starts at $250 (£249, Australian prices TBD).
+The Classic starts at $350 (£349), and does have a stainless-steel body instead of aluminum, but it's that physically spinning bezel that's really different.

 The Classic, with its satisfying clicking bezel, has a display that's inset.
 It makes swipes sometimes a little trickier to pull off.
 But there is a big bezel advantage, I discovered: When swimming, that physical dial is easier to control when wet than the touch display.